 Computer Power and Human Reason and the Refusal of Machine Judgment

 Joseph Weizenbaum's Computer Power and Human Reason is one of the essential early books for the AI companion age.
-It does not ask whether computers can imitate human reasoning.
-It asks when imitation becomes a moral trap.
+It does not ask only whether computers can imitate human reasoning.
+It asks when imitation becomes an institutional trap: a system performs the surface of care, judgment, expertise, or moral attention, and people reorganize responsibility around that performance.

 The Book